kubermatic/docs/content/kubeone/main/guides/ccm-csi-migration/_index.en.md

 drivers.
 Those requirements are provided by cloud providers and you can usually find them in the repositories for each components:

+* AWS: there are no special prerequisites for AWS CCM and CSI drivers
 * Azure: there are no special prerequisites for Azure CCM and CSI drivers
 * OpenStack:
   * [Required OpenStack services and cloudConfig properties for the external